 During these meetings, I took notes as bills were heard, and it was my responsibility to send them to the members of the Democratic Caucus.
 During session days, I put together bill packets for each day’s calendar.
 Even though this didn’t seem like a huge responsibility, without these bill packets, the senators wouldn’t have each proposed piece of legislation in front of them during each vote.
 I was given an hour and fifteen minutes for my lunch each day, but if tasks needed to be completed in order to prevent the office from falling apart, I had to eat on the go or grab a quick meal at our favorite concession stand, The Snack Shack, in the basement near the intern offices.

 The end of each day slowed down a bit, and we used this time to respond to emails and phone calls before we left at 4:45.
 Rarely did this happen, though.
 We were lucky if we left on time.
 Even though it was tiring and demanding, I would do this internship again without hesitation.

 How did your English skills help you in your internship?

 As English majors, we have to enjoy reading, writing, and research, but we also have to be precise and eager to improve.
-Being critiqued on our writing is pretty much a daily occurrence so when Andrew edited my drafts of letters to constituents, it was easy to not take any suggestions personally.
+Being critiqued on our writing is pretty much a daily occurrence.
+When Andrew edited my drafts of letters to constituents, it was easy to not take any suggestions personally.
 It also meant I was quick to pick up on recommendations.
-Most of my time was spent researching, though, which was helpful because I am used to analyzing language and literature.
-I did not realize how helpful this was until I was asked to find similar language from legislation in other states concerning the bias crimes legislation.
-While I did not possess the hard skills other majors generally have, I was eager to learn, and would like to think I picked up on what was asked of me relatively quickly.
+Most of my time was spent researching, which was helpful because I’m used to analyzing language and literature.
+I didn’t realize how helpful this was until I was asked to find similar language from legislation in other states concerning the bias crimes legislation.
+While I didn’t possess the hard skills other majors generally have, I was eager to learn, and would like to think I picked up on what was asked of me relatively quickly.